Go to Homepage

 by Liz Tsai

-NONE of the busy energy that hums through the crowded streets of Taipei City during the daytime is lost when the sun recedes behind the lush, rolling mountains that Taiwan is famous for.
+NONE of the busy energy that hums through the crowded streets of Taipei City during the daytime is lost when the sun recedes behind Taiwan’s lush, rolling mountains.
 As the last ebbing rays dance on the surface of the two rivers coursing through this basin city, residents change gear and come out to play.
+The brash and bawdy Combat Zone with its seedy bars and leggy women more interested in commerce than conversation has faded into oblivion with city upgrades, but there is much to sample for travellers of all stripes.
+We walk you from the innocent to the insane.

-A full stomach is a critical part of a good night out, and in this urban setting where people from various Asian cultures and beyond collide, there is no shortage of restaurants from local to international or fusion.
-Thankfully, the notoriously bad traffic in Taipei is mitigated by the convenient public Mass Rapid Transit (MRT) system that usually puts people within walking distance of their destination.
+A full stomach is a critical part of a fun night out in Taipei, and this multi-cultural metropolis suffers no shortage of restaurants.
+From local to international to fusion, various Asian cultures collide in the cuisine of Taipei.
+Thankfully, the notoriously bad traffic in Taipei (just a very minor niggle by Asian standards) is mitigated by the convenient public Mass Rapid Transit (MRT) system that usually puts people within walking distance of their destination.

 Send us your Feedback / Letter to the Editor